Visit the AMAM

 Access Statement:

 This event will be held in a wheelchair- and rolling walker-accessible building.
-The lecture space is wheelchair accessible, with moveable seating, and near wheelchair-accessible restrooms.
-Restrooms are gender-specific; visitors are invited to use the restroom of their preference.
+The lecture space is wheelchair accessible, with moveable seating.
+Restrooms are gender-specific and wheelchair-accessible.
 Listening devices will be available for use during the presentation, but ASL interpretation is currently not scheduled for this event.
-Most talks will be recorded and available with closed captions on the museum’s Vimeo page after the event.
+Most talks will be recorded and available with closed captions on the museum’s YouTube page after the event.
 Please email access questions to Jill Greenwood, jgreenwo@oberlin.edu.

 Newsletter